 Citing a similar case at Cornell University where the court had upheld a student’s right to remain on a tree to protest its being cut down, Volker said that courts have repeatedly ruled that no one should be deprived of their civil rights—food and water in this case—on a college campus.

-The first altercation took place when the tree-sitters got down to the lower branches and one of their supporters tried to attach a can of guacamole to a bag lowered with ropes.
-UC police cut the rope off with a sickle while an angry group of people surrounded them screaming “shame on you.”
+The first altercation took place when the tree sitters got down to the lower branches and one of their supporters tried to attach a can of guacamole to a bag lowered with ropes.
+UC police cut the rope off with a pole cutter while an angry group of surrounded them, screaming “shame on you.”

 At one point supporters started throwing apples and granola bars inside the fence while others continued attempts to tie bottles of water and food packets to the ropes lowered from the trees.

 Celaya said the police were preventing food and water from being sent up to the trees since the sitters were already stockpiled with supplies.

 After observing the situation at the grove, Mayor Tom Bates said in a statement, “While the university may have serious concerns about the safety of the protesters and football fans at Saturday’s game, there is simply no justification for UC Berkeley Police to deny protesters food and water.”